cgarciae/treex/README.md

 Treex Modules are implemented on top of [treeo.Tree](https://github.com/cgarciae/treeo), we recommend that you review the core concepts of Treeo but we will provide a brief overview of how to define your own modules.
 Some terminology:

 * Type annotation are type you set in a class variable after the `:` symbol.
-* Field declarations are just `dataclass.field` values assigned to a class variable.
+* Field declarations are class variables whose default value is assigned with `tx.field`.
+Under the hood these are `dataclass.Field` instances.

+For example:

 ```python
 class MyModule(tx.Module):